cartologic/qgis-datamanager-plugin/README.md

 ### Configuration:

 1. Direct loading of data to PostGIS
-  - To setup this tool to work properly the database administrator needs to:
   - Define the necessary indexes and constraints describing the relationships between layers and lookup tables in the database, using sql either from psql or pgadmin.
   - Modify information schema views.
-Run this script [Information Schema Views.sql](https://github.com/cartologic/qgis-datamanager-plugin/blob/master/core/sql/information_schema_views.sql) directly in the database from psql/pgadmin, alternatively connect the first time as supper user (database owner) from the plugin.
+Run this script [Information Schema Views.sql](https://github.com/cartologic/qgis-datamanager-plugin/blob/master/core/sql/information_schema_views.sql) directly in the database from psql/pgadmin, alternatively connect the first time as supper user (database owner) from the plugin and the information schema views will be updated automatically.
 2. Loading of data from ESRI file geodatabase
   - Users migrating their data from ESRI file geodatabase using [fgdb2postgis]( https://pypi.python.org/pypi/fgdb2postgis) will have all the indexes, constraints and information schema views defined by default.